-- A bachelor's degree in history, legal studies, or a related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+- A bachelor's degree in comparative literature, cinema, communications, film studies, comparative history of ideas, English, women/gender/sexuality studies or a related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.